gnjax/dash/docs/codebase-summary.md

     where = { AND: clauses };
   }

-  // 1) Page of items
+  // 1) Page of items — include tag.description + tag.photoUrl so UI can use both
   const items = await prisma.inventoryItem.findMany({
     take: limit,
     ...(cursor ? { skip: 1, cursor: { id: cursor } } : {}),